 WIIS Brussels is a not-for-profit organisation which relies on volunteers to help carrying out its activities.
 Members of the Steering Committee are all unpaid volunteers and WIIS Brussels unfortunately cannot offer employment or internship opportunities.
 We regularly share interesting vacancies of other organisations on social media so feel free to follow us on Facebook, Twitter and LinkedIn!

 If you are a student or a recent graduate interested in supporting WIIS Brussels by giving some of your time, you can also reach out to our university antenna WIIS Campus (wiiscampus@gmail.com).
-Finally, we are currently reflecting on our recruitment processes and developing a needs assessment of the organisation.

 Stay tuned to learn more!